expiaz/notes/vmm.md

 # Virtual Adress Space

-Physical addresses are provided directly by the machine.
-– 1 physical address space per machine
-– the size of a physical address determines the maximum amount of addressable physical memory e.g. 32bits => 2^32 => 4GB max
+Physical addresses are provided directly by the machine. ï¿½ 1 physical address space per machine ï¿½ the size of a physical address determines the maximum amount of addressable physical memory e.g. 32bits => 2^32 => 4GB max

-Virtual addresses (or logical addresses) are addresses provided by the OS to processes.
-– one virtual address space per process
+Virtual addresses (or logical addresses) are addresses provided by the OS to processes. ï¿½ one virtual address space per process
 => as the program runs, the OS and hardware (MMU) translate virtual @ to physical @ => @ddress translation